 - d.
 Confidentiality.
 All information, reports and questions provided or raised by any individual will be held in the strictest confidence permitted by applicable law.
 Also, to the extent possible, LIBERTY will not disclose the identity of anyone who reports a suspected violation of law or who participates in an investigation.
 Accordingly, confidentiality may not be guaranteed if disclosure is required by law.
-If Covered Persons wish to remain anonymous, s/he may call the Hotline or send a written report to the Compliance Officer.
-However, we encourage Covered Persons to identify themselves when making reports so that an investigation can be conducted with a full factual background and without undue delay. - c.
+If Covered Persons wish to remain anonymous, they may call the Hotline or send a written report to the Compliance Officer.
+However, LIBERTY encourages Covered Persons to identify themselves when making reports so that an investigation can be conducted with a full factual background and without undue delay. - e.
 Investigation and Reporting Back.
-The Compliance Officer, with the help of General Counsel, Security Officer, Human Capital, or other departments, as necessary and appropriate, shall investigate all compliance related reports or concerns and, if appropriate, advise the individual or entity reporting the concern of the process of, and ultimate outcome of the investigation.
-The Compliance Officer (or designees) shall track and trend issues reported through the Hotline.
-Information on calls received by the Hotline is reported to the Regulatory Compliance Committee and by the Compliance Officer to the Boards of Directors.
+The Compliance Officer, with the help of General Counsel, Privacy Officer, Security Officer, Risk Officer, Human Capital, or other departments, as necessary and appropriate, shall investigate all compliance related reports or concerns and, if appropriate, advise the individual or entity reporting the concern of the process of, and ultimate outcome of the investigation.
+The Compliance Officer (or designee) tracks and trends issues reported through the Hotline.
+Issues of non-compliance, including those received by the Hotline, are reported to the Regulatory Compliance Committee and by the Compliance Officer to the Board(s) of Directors.